Lab 8: Linked Lists, Trees

 >>> s.rest.rest is Link.empty

-contains fewer than two elements, s
+TrueIf s contains fewer than two elements, s remains unchanged.

 Do not return anything!

-should mutate the original list.
+every_othershould mutate the original list.

 def every_other(s):